 They say you never forget how to ride a bike.
 Whether you’re an avid cyclist or someone who hasn’t touched a bicycle since childhood, as soon as your feet touch the pedals, your body instinctively knows what to do.

 Caring for your bike, however, is a different story.
-If you retrieve your bike from the garage only to find that it has a flat tire, you may feel inclined to abandon your riding plans altogether and even write off the bike as trash.
+If you retrieve your bike from the garage only to find that it has a flat tire, you may feel inclined to abandon your riding plans altogether.
 Learning how to use a bike pump, though, is just as simple as riding a bike.
 With a standard floor or hand pump, you can get your bike back to normal within minutes.

 Step 1: Determine Valve Type